riscv-boom/riscv-boom/docs/sections/BranchPrediction/Backing-Predictor.rst

 Global History
 ^^^^^^^^^^^^^^

-As discussed in Section \[sec:ghistory\], global history is a vital piece of any branch predictor.
+As discussed in :ref:`Managing the Global History Register`, global history is a vital piece of any branch predictor.
 As such, it is handled by the abstract BranchPredictor class.
 Any branch predictor extending the abstract BranchPredictor class gets access to global history without having to